Andrew Henderson

 The country’s debt is almost double that of the other countries ranked on this list.
 Not only has the country’s growth stagnated for more than two decades, its Central Bank has even gone on to reduce interest rates to negative level territory.

-Japan is still reeling from the ginormous asset bubble it funneled in the 80s with disproportionate stock and land valuations.
-When the bubble burst, trillions of dollars of wealth was lost and the subsequent political regimes have done little to solve the country’s problems since then.
-Shinzo Abe, current Prime Minister, and his host of “Abenomics” reforms had renewed interest in the Japanese plight but that too failed.
+When the bubble burst, trillions of dollars of wealth were lost and the subsequent political regimes have done little to solve the country’s problems since then.

 Abenomics was designed to reinvigorate a failing Japan; to undervalue its currency and make it more competitive against the likes of China and Korea.
 It was supposed to make Japanese exports more lucrative globally but that was not enough.
 Japan should have opened its door to immigration like Korea did.